 Homemade Shower Cleaner without Vinegar

-Do you want to keep your shower spotless in between seasonal deep cleans?
-This homemade shower cleaner without vinegar has got you covered.
-It’s simple, easy to make, and effective at fighting soap scum build-up.
-You only need 3 ingredients and five minutes!
+This homemade shower cleaner without vinegar has got you covered if you want to keep your shower spotless in between seasonal deep cleans.
+It’s easy to make and effective at fighting soap scum build-up.
+All you need are 3 ingredients and 5 minutes!

 Alcohol and Hydrogen Peroxide Shower Cleaner